nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 #### <a name="delete-provider"></a> Delete Provider

 Removes a provider from the CMR.
-Deletes all data for the provider in Metadata DB and unindexes all data in Elasticsearch
+Deletes all data for the provider in Metadata DB and unindexes all data in Elasticsearch.

 curl -i -XDELETE -H "Echo-Token: XXXX" %CMR-ENDPOINT%/providers/PROV1